sherrylitest/Grant-program/applications/research-template.md

 ## Research proposal (main body)

-A detailed research proposal with less than 4000 words.
-The applicants could use any preferred structure to state this part as clear as possible.
+The applicants may use any preferred structure to state this part as clear as possible.
 It is recommended for the applicant to include the following parts.

+### Problem Statement

+The applicants should clearly describe the research problem to be tackled and why the problem is significant for VeChain and its ecosystem.

+### Contributions

 ### Background

-General backgrounds, state-of-the-art, etc.

-### Contribution

-Problem statement, importance of the problem, how this research will contribute to the solution of the problem, and what is the most innovative point in this research.

 ### Approach

 The approach to conduct the research, also reasoning about the viability of this approach, e.g., the applicants have conducted similar research or used similar approaches before.

-### Risk
+### Risks

 Discussion about the possible risks during the research process and their consequences.

-### Plan

-Provide a schedule of the research, together with milestones along the path.

-### Outcome
+### Milestones

-The final outcome of the research: in which form will the research be concluded.
-It could be a prototype, a proof-of-concept, a scientific paper, a report, etc.
+The applicants should define multiple milestones together with the outcome of each milestone.
+The outcome may, for instance, be a prototype system, proof-of-concept, scientific paper, technical report, etc.

-### Relation to VeChain

-Whether the research could be benefitial to VeChain and its ecosystem, and how?

 ## Budget

-The provisioned plan of budget allocation: personnel, equipment, experimental fee, etc. In case that there are already candidates for the research personnel, it is encouraged to also include the qualification of the candidates.
+A detailed budget should be provided to justify the requested fund.
+Please note that funding for each research project will be capped at 30,000 USD.

 ## References